NIFK17004U Environmental Justice

 - 1. Critically analyze actor positions and claims in environmental justice conflicts

-- 2. Reflect on communicative strategies used by social movements in the context of environmental justice conflicts
+- 2. Reflect on repertoires of contention used by social movements in the context of environmental justice conflicts

-- 3. Collaboratively develop environmental justice campaigns and create communicative strategies for use in environmental justice conflicts
+- 3. Collaboratively develop environmental justice actions/campaigns and associated communication

-The curriculum for the course will include book chapters and scientific articles.
+The curriculum for the course emphasizes a broad range of social science disciplines, so participants should be open to read a wide variety of texts including book chapters and scientific articles.
 A full reading list will be made available in advance of the course.
-The curriculum will include: foundational works of environmental justice; examples of the philosophical underpinnings of environmental justice; post-colonial theory, feminist theory, critiques of capitalism and neoliberalism, and theories on social movements; critical environmental history and; communicative strategies and action.
+See Absalon for a list of course literature.
+The curriculum will include: foundational works of environmental justice; examples of the philosophical underpinnings of environmental justice; post-colonial theory, feminist theory, critiques of capitalism and neoliberalism, theoretical perspectives on knowledge, and theories on social movements.
 While the reading list will change from year to year, the following are examples of key pieces of literature within the themes covered by the course, i.e. examples that could be part of a given year’s reading list.

 1. Introductions to environmental justice: